asuryoprabowo/asuryoprabowo.github.io/_pages/about.md

 ------
-Graduated recently from the University of Maryland School of Public Policy, I have established myself as a scholar at the intersection of sustainability and public finance.
+I graduated from the University of Maryland School of Public Policy in May 2023, and have established myself as a scholar at the intersection of sustainability and public finance.

-My dissertation, "Essays on Natural Disasters and Fiscal Resilience," seeks to understand how environmental shocks like weather-related disasters affect state governments' finances, and what actions governments should take to maintain fiscal resilience and sustainability.
+My dissertation, "Essays on Natural Disasters and Fiscal Resilience," empirically studies how environmental shocks like weather-related disasters affect state governments' finances, and what actions governments should take to maintain fiscal resilience and sustainability.